 “Something cold just bypassed me.”

 “What’s going on?”
-One of the commander shouted.
+One of the commanders shouted.
 “Why are you men acting like pussies at this time.
-Ghost you say?
+Ghost, you say?
 Where?”
-The commander glared down the unsettled Soldiers in front of him.
+The commander glared down at the unsettled Soldiers in front of him.

 “This place is haunted!”

 Zero jumped out from the crowd and ran towards the commander.
 Without a second thought, he passed through the commander as if he was not there.

 The commander turned ghostly white and gulped.
 “M-Men.
 B-b-be b-b-brave.”
 He stuttered.
 The Morale of the soldiers was rapidly declining as Zero made his way through, and he was finally able to break away from the army and slip into the trees.
 He was now too far away from the Draconis Village and instead climbed up to see where he could go to enter.

 “This is war!”
 Russ shouted at the top of his lungs.
 “You and your filthy lizards don’t deserve that library!”

 Russ brought forth the four thousand soldiers that were left.
 They tracked through the forest and were finally able to catch up to the Draconis Village.
 Then, moving into position, they waited for Russ’ signal.

 Agnis stared coldly down at Russ from the cliff.
 Her white hair fluttered behind her, showing off her slim neck.
 Even under the bright moonlight, everything about her glowed magically, as if the goddess blessed her even more.